reedy/ESP32-RevK/revk-settings-dev.md

 |`.rtc=1`|Place in `RTC_NOINIT_ATTR`|

 The `.set` and `.flags` attributes can apply to a numeric value, and cause top bits in the integer value to be set. `.set` is always the top bit if present, so if you have a `u16` with `.set=1` and a value of `123` is set, it will be `32891`.
 The `.flags` defines a string of one or more utf-8 characters that represent bits starting from the top bit (or next bit if `.set` is used as well).
 When parsing, any of the flags characters can be before or after the number.
 When output, they are normally before rhe number, unless there is a space in the flags and those characters after the space come after the number (the space is not assigned a bit).
 Don't use `,` in flags, and use `-` with caution.

-If a setting has a comment (i.e. starting `//`) then it is included in the `Advanced` settings menu.

 ## JSON